Harry45/Harry45.github.io/travel/Europe.md

 <p align="justify"> I also took part in several events such as the Africa Outreach Breakfast and another breakfast which was on  Excellence in Science and Sports.
 Moreover, I had the opportunity to visit <a href="http://www.conti-online.com/generator/www/start/com/en/index_en.html">Continental</a> where I learnt about how Machine Learning techniques are being used for car braking systems. </p>

-<p align="justify"> In addition, I also took part in a Press Talk along with Vint Cerf, Google's Vice President and Chief Internet Evangelist.
+<p align="justify"> In addition, I took part in a Press Talk along with Vint Cerf, Google's Vice President and Chief Internet Evangelist.
 This event was organised by <a href="http://www.faz.net/">FAZ</a> (Frankfurter Allgemeine Zeitung) and was based mostly on how Artificial Intelligence might affect our life.</p>

 ## Switzerland
 {% include image.html url="Geneva.jpg" caption="Geneva" width=400 align="right" %}

 <p align="justify"> In 2015 and 2016, I had the opportunity to visit my co-supervisor, <a href="http://cosmology.unige.ch/users/martin-kunz">Professor Martin Kunz</a> at the University of Geneva.
 When I was in Geneva airport, I was so happy, simply because I was able to speak my French to the officer at the passport control.</p>

 <p align="justify"> The purpose of my visit was obviously to discuss the work which we were doing together.
-In 2015, as we had just started the project, we were still struggling to understand why the MCMC was not working in one situation, but one year later, in 2016, we were writing the paper together.
-Wow! </p>
+In 2015, as we had just started the project, we were still struggling to understand why the MCMC was not working in one situation, but one year later, in 2016, we were writing the paper together! </p>

 <p align="justify">At that time, I was doing my Masters and I got to meet several PhD students at the university.
-They were all advising me about what it is like doing a PhD.
+They all advised me about what it is like doing a PhD.
 I first met David Daverio when we were having lunch together.
 He was the coolest guy I've ever met.
 I also met Apple (Martin's wife) when we went hiking in 2015.
 When I saw her in 2016, she was expecting a baby. </p>

 {% include image.html url="IDIAP.png" caption="IDIAP Research Institute" width=450 align="left" %}